hetzneronline/community-content/tutorials/VMwarevSphereInstallationSetup.md

 server has please check the \"IPs\" tab of the server in [Hetzner Robot](https://robot.your-server.de).

 The IPv6 subnet is routed to the default link-local address (which is derived from the MAC address) of the main IP.
 Via [Hetzner Robot](https://robot.your-server.de) the routing of the IPv6 subnet can be switched to the link-local address of the virtual MAC (in other words, the additional single IP).
 This can be done in [Hetzner Robot](https://robot.your-server.de), using the same symbol which is found next to additional single IPs to request virtual MAC addresses.
 In this case, the host running vSphere receives no IPv6 address.
 This is neither necessary nor possible because ESXi does not work with an `fe80::1` gateway.

-In order to use IP addresses from a subnet in virtual machines, a dedicate *router VM* supplemented by an additional virtual network card from the new subnet is necessary.
+In order to use IP addresses from a subnet in virtual machines, a dedicated *router VM* supplemented by an additional virtual network card from the new subnet is necessary.
 The subnet itself requires a new vSwitch to which all virtual machines in the subnet must be connected.

+** Notes **

+The network card type for the router VM should not be VMXNET2 or VMXNET3, as otherwise the TCP performance can be very bad.
+You can workaround this issue by disabling Large Receive Offload (LRO) on the ESXi host:

+-   Log into the ESXi host with the vSphere Client.
+-   Select the host -\> Configuration -\> Software:Advanced Settings.
+-   Select Net and scroll down slightly more than half way.
+-   Set the following parameters from 1 to 0:

+`Net.VmxnetSwLROSL`\
+`Net.Vmxnet3SwLRO`\
+`Net.Vmxnet3HwLRO`\
+`Net.Vmxnet2SwLRO`\
+`Net.Vmxnet2HwLRO`

+Reboot the vSphere host to activate these changes.

+If you experience connection problems in systems with Realtek network cards then under certain circumstances deactivating offloading and activating polling can solve this.
+However, this also reduces the performance.

+- checksum offload: deactivated
+- segmentation offload: deactivated
+- large receive offload: deactivated
+- device polling: enabled